hyang0129/food-class-app/README.md

 the need for the KNN search of the embeddings.
 It is unrealistic for a mobile device to store the embeddings of hundreds of thousands of food photos.

+### Null Class

+When a photo is taken of a non food object, the classifier still attempts to classify it as a food.
+This can be addressed by adding a new class to represent non food and then train the model with this new class.
+However, the variety of non food objects is even greater than the variety of food objects.
+There are three potential approaches.

+1. Implement a multi-class approach.
+This is the most simple as you would only need to add another class.
+However, this can cause problems during training in terms of the class imbalance.
+Should non food classes account for 1%, 10%, or 50% of the training samples?
+This approach may reduce the overall classification accuracy of food classes.

+2. Implement a multi-label approach.
+This requires two separate outputs.
+One represents the original food classes via softmax cross entropy.
+The second is a sigmoid binary cross entropy between is food and not food.
+During training, in examples without any food, there should be no loss for the softmax cross entropy.
+This can be implemented by multiplying the softmax cross entropy loss per example by the is food label.
+This approach should yield better results than the multi-class approach and allows for easy calibration of the is food threshold because the model outputs a probability that a image contains a food class.

+3. Implement an object localization and/or segmentation pipeline.
+This can be accomplished via Mask RCNN or similar model.
+This approach is likely to yield the best performance, but it requires bounding boxes or segmentation maps for the data.
+This approach makes it more difficult to scrape images from the web (eg. a simple Google search of boiled eggs will return a large number of images without masks).
+For web scraping, it may be necessary to utilize unsupervised or semi supervised learning methods such as pseudo-labeling.